The-Marcy-Lab-School/se-unit-x-js/lesson-0-big-o/algorithm_exploration_activity.md

 3. `binarSearch`
 4. `nestedLoop`

-You will invoke each function multiple times with an increasingly large lists.
-You will write down the number of operations that take place with each invocation in the last column of each table.
-I have given you a little help by inserting print functions inside of each function so that all you have to do is count the number of times, each function prints a value.
+You will invoke each function multiple times with an increasingly large lists. **You will write down the number of operations that take place with each invocation in the last column of each table**.
+You can commit to this file directly.
+I have given you a little help by inserting `console.log` inside of each function so that all you have to do is count the number of times, each function prints a value.

-Finally, after you have observed the number of operations for each function call, you will plot them on [this graph](https://www.desmos.com/calculator/rlh5wglbky) to better visualize how they scale.
+Finally, after you have observed the number of operations for each function call, **you will plot them on [this graph](https://www.desmos.com/calculator/rlh5wglbky) to better visualize how they scale.**

 ## 1. Append Random